MAYZGitHub/mayz-toc/Catalyst-Reports/MILESTONE-01.md

 ## Overview

-This milestone focuses on addressing liquidity challenges within the Cardano ecosystem by developing a trustless OTC solution.
-The milestone involves conducting research, drafting project plans, and creating technical documentation to outline the architecture and applications of the proposed solution.
+This milestone focuses on addressing liquidity challenges within the Cardano ecosystem by laying the groundwork for a trustless OTC solution.
+The milestone involves conducting research, drafting project plans, and creating initial technical documentation to outline the basic architecture and applications of the proposed solution.

 ## Links